 Purpose.
 A Michigan lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Michigan.
-State law requires giving at least 30 days notice for termination.
-However, state law does not require notice to be given to end fixed term lease agreements on their end date.
+State law requires giving at least 1 month notice for termination.
+However, state law does not require notice to be given to end fixed-term lease agreements on their end date.

 Read further to learn more about notice requirements and the residential lease termination process in Michigan.

 Under Michigan Compiled laws § 554.134, tenancies that do not have a definite term may be terminated by either party using a notice of termination.
 The required notice period depends on the length of the interval between the rent payments:

 - If the tenant pays rent from week-to-week, then 1-week notice is required;